GamerShabandari/braggy/README.md

+#Update March 2023
+Backend no longer persistent do to cost, created users/logins and posted highscores will not persist over time.

 # Braggy
 This mobile game was made for my thesis assignment at Medieinstitutet.
 Its a game where you guess the results of all the fixtures in the upcoming round of the Premier League.